Knights and Merchants: The Shattered Kingdom

-Knights and Merchants: The Shattered Kingdom is a medieval-time based real-time strategy (RTS) video game.
+Knights and Merchants: The Shattered Kingdom, known as simply Knights and Merchants, is a medieval-time based real-time strategy (RTS) video game.
 It was developed by Joymania Entertainment (since changed to Joymania Development) and published by TopWare Interactive in 1998.
 The player takes the role of the captain of the palace guards and leads the soldiers and citizens to victory.
 An expansion pack was released in 2001, titled Knights and Merchants: The Peasants Rebellion.

 Gameplay

 Knights and Merchants: The Shattered Kingdom has a single-player campaign that consists of 20 scenarios with scenario length ranging from around 5 minutes up to 7 hours or more depending on difficulty.

 The game's tech tree is simple and straightforward, and most new technology is accessed upon new building completion.
 To begin, the player can only build a school house that trains basic workers, but as the game advances more buildings and units become available.
 When playing a scenario or multiplayer mode, the player's technological advancement is not restricted, however in the single-player campaign some buildings cannot be built until the player progresses to later missions.
 The AI always begins with a technological advantage against the player, allowing them to develop at a higher level.

 The economy is complex, stemming from the game's variety of resources, ranging from wood and stone, to sausages and wine.
 Many resources need to be transported to other buildings to be refined, and then delivered - which presents the challenge of building placement and interconnecting (every building has to be connected by roads) as the player develops.

 The citizens get hungry - from workers, to farmers, to soldiers.
 This creates a challenging dynamic for the player - between managing combat, resource gathering, city building, as well as making sure there is a stable food supply for all the units.
 Unlike many other RTS games, Knights and Merchants has no unit cap - aside from limited map size and hunger features, which help to limit the player's sustainable unit numbers.

 The game offers a multiplayer mode by using either IPX, TCP/IP or Modem where up to 6 players can play.
 There are 10 different scenarios to choose from including a number which focus specifically on the combat element of the game.